-As at December 31, 2023, we had two full-time employees, one part - time employee and 14 consultants.
+As at December 31, 2024, we had two full-time employees, one part-time employee and 12 consultants.
 None of our employees or consultants are represented by a labor organization or are party to a collective bargaining arrangement.
-We consider our relationship with our employee to be good.
+We consider our relationship with our employees and consultants to be good.